Matthew Pavlich: Career high (2005–2008)

 Despite the additional burden of captaincy, Pavlich performed well throughout the 2007 season, leading an otherwise disappointing Fremantle side.
 He kicked a club record 72 goals, came second in the Coleman Medal and was named full-forward in the All-Australian team for 2007.

-On 14 August 2007, Pavlich signed a new, 3-year contract with the Fremantle Football Club, which ended speculation that he may join the Adelaide Crows or Port Adelaide.
-The contract is rumoured to be worth $2.5 million.
+On 14 August 2007, Pavlich signed a new, three-year contract with the Fremantle Football Club, which ended speculation that he may join the Adelaide Crows or Port Adelaide.
+The contract was rumoured to be worth $2.5 million.

 In 2008, despite Fremantle again missing the finals, Pavlich won his fifth Doig Medal, as well as being Fremantle's leading goalkicker, the Ross Glendinning Medal in both Western Derbies and his sixth All-Australian selection.

 2009–2011

 2009 saw Pavlich, under coach Mark Harvey, move into the midfield.
 He had a strong year averaging 21.7 disposals and leading the goal-kicking for Fremantle with 28 goals from 19 games.

 Pavlich spent 2010 rotating between the midfield and forward line, averaging 18.9 disposals and leading the goal-kicking for the Dockers with 61 goals, helping his team make the finals for the first time since 2006.

 Pavlich was forced back into the midfield for the 2011 season following a number of significant injuries to the Dockers.
 He had another successful year averaging 23.5 disposals and kicking 21 goals from 20 games.
-This saw Pav end the year with 9 Brownlow medal votes, the second highest for the Dockers and win his 6th club best & fairest, narrowly beating Nathan Fyfe.
+This saw Pavlich end the year with nine Brownlow Medal votes, the second highest for the Dockers and win his sixth club best and fairest, narrowly beating Nathan Fyfe.

 2012 season and 500th goal

 In round 7 of the 2012 AFL season, Pavlich kicked his 500th career goal in a four-goal effort which lead his team to victory against Port Adelaide, becoming the first Fremantle player and the 51st player in VFL/AFL history to kick 500 goals.
 Following a permanent move to the forward line in the second half of the year, Pavlich kicked 55 goals in his final 13 games.
-His own form mirrored Fremantle's late-season resurgence, the highlights being an 8-goal haul in the Round 19 Western Derby and 6 goals in an Elimination Final victory against reigning premiers Geelong at the MCG.
+His own form mirrored Fremantle's late-season resurgence, the highlights being an eight-goal haul in the Round 19 Western Derby and six goals in an Elimination Final victory against reigning premiers Geelong at the MCG.